bashrc2/epicyon/README.md

  * Minimal dependencies.
  * Capabilities based security
  * Data minimization principle.
 Configurable post expiry time.
+ * Likes and repeats only visible to authorized viewers
  * Commandline interface.
 If there's a GUI it should be a separate project.
  * Designed for intermittent connectivity.
 Assume network disruptions.
  * Suitable for single board computers.